 cold.vkey - public verification key file for a stake pool's cold.skey private signing key file (cold.vkey is not sensitive; can be shared publicly).

 cold.counter - incrementing counter file that tracks the number of times an operational certificate (opcert) has been generated for the relevant stake pool.

 vrf.skey - secret (private) signing key file for a Cardano stake pool's VRF key (required to start a stake pool's block producing node; sensitive but must be placed on a hot node in order to start a stake pool).

 vrf.vkey - public verification key file for a Cardano stake pool's vrf.skey (not sensitive and is not required to start a stake pool's block producing node).

-kes.skey- secret (private) signing key file for the stake pool's KES key (required to start the stake pool's block producing node; sensitive but must be placed on a hot node in order to start a stake pool and must be rotated regularly).
-KES keys are used to generate a stake pool's operational certificate, which expires within 90 days of that opcert's specified KES period - thus, new KES keys must be regenerated along with a new opcert every 90 days or sooner in order for a Cardano Stake pool to be able to continue minting blocks.
+kes.skey- secret (private) signature key file for the stake pool's KES key (needed to start the stake pool's block producing node; sensitive, but must be placed on a hot node to start a stake pool and rotated on a regular basis).
+KES keys are needed to establish a stake pool's operating certificate, which expires 90 days after the opcert's defined KES period has passed.
+As a result, fresh KES keys must be generated along with a new opcert every 90 days or sooner for a Cardano Stake pool to continue minting blocks.

 kes.vkey - public verification key file for a Cardano stake pool's corresponding